 With a new administration and a “pro-growth” strategy in place, the CRE industry is anticipated to continue expansion and growth in 2017.
 This is evident already in the first quarter of 2017, as RETS Associates sees robust hiring similar to that of 2016.
 Firms are searching for development, acquisition, asset management and project/construction management roles. […]

+The 5th Annual Financial Analyst Survey Results Are In!
 DOWNLOAD PDF In a recent survey of 239 financial analysts working in the U.S. commercial real estate industry, RETS Associates identified several employment trends.
-The fifth annual survey results, factored with 27 analyst searches conducted by RETS year-to-date, revealed these key points: • The greatest salary growth went to analysts with master’s degrees, longer tenure […]
+The fifth annual financial analyst survey results, factored with 27 analyst searches conducted by RETS year-to-date, revealed these key points: • The […]

 Just as property investments have continued to increase, the cost of acquiring and retaining talent has skyrocketed.
 Kent Elliott, a RETS founding principal, notes that it has resulted in sticker shock for some companies.
 In one instance, a West Coast firm seeking an asset manager expected to pay a salary in line with its current employees, but discovered that competitive salaries had grown by $30,000 to $40,000 beyond that level.
 “They had to bring in someone at a much higher compensation – and of course that created its own problem.”
 Kent says, “Ultimately, they gave raises to all their star performers.”